postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/datadog.md

 The updated integration has the following benefits:

-* The Postman metrics for the new integration are no longer treated as [Custom Metrics](https://docs.datadoghq.com/metrics/) in Datadog, which means they're free.
+* The Postman metrics for the integration are no longer treated as [Custom Metrics](https://docs.datadoghq.com/metrics/) in Datadog, which means they're free.
 (Custom metrics on Datadog are [charged](https://docs.datadoghq.com/account_management/billing/custom_metrics/?tab=countrategauge).)
 * Datadog provides a default dashboard that you can use to observe the monitor.
 Change the `monitor_name` variable to the monitor for which you want to observe the dashboard.
   [![Datadog dashboard](https://assets.postman.com/postman-docs/datadog-dashboard.jpg)](https://assets.postman.com/postman-docs/datadog-dashboard.jpg)